mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l)
-- **Build Reliability:** SAGE-AI can analyze the build logs and identify patterns that lead to successful or failed builds.
-It can suggest optimizations to improve build reliability, such as identifying dependencies that frequently cause builds to fail or recommending changes to the build configuration.
+  - SAGE-AI can analyze the commit history to identify patterns in successful builds.
+It can suggest optimizations to the build process, such as caching dependencies or parallelizing build steps, to improve reliability.
-- **Predictive Maintenance:** SAGE-AI can predict potential build issues based on historical data and current changes, allowing for proactive maintenance.
+  - AI can also predict potential build failures by analyzing commit messages, code changes, and historical data.
+For example, if a specific change frequently leads to build failures, AI can flag it for review.

 ### 🐛 Bug Detection & Resolution
-**AI Helps Identify and Fix Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix

 ---